AyushPatel101/Evil-Hangman/README.md

 # Evil-Hangman
-A virtually unbeatable version of Hangman.
-Created using lists, sets, and maps.
+CS314 A4: This assignment uses data structures such as lists, maps, and sets to create a virtually unbeatable version of Hangman.
+HangmanManager.java is modified by me, the rest of the files are included for demonstration purposes.